Students are pictured in the Career Development Center's new space in Plemmons Student Union on App State's campus.

-The relocated Career Development Center was one of several major construction projects completed recently at Appalachian State University to enhance the Appalachian Experience.
+The relocated Career Development Center was one of several major construction projects completed at Appalachian State University to enhance the App State Experience.

-The project supports the strategic plan of Appalachian and the university’s goals and metrics associated with the University of North Carolina System’s strategic plan.
+The project supports the strategic plan of App State and the university’s goals and metrics associated with the University of North Carolina System’s strategic plan.
 It benefits students, academics and employers.

 Career services play an integral role in preparing students to transition from college to employment or enrollment in an advanced degree.
 By moving the Career Development Center from John E. Thomas Hall to the heart of campus in Plemmons Student Union, App State has maximized the center’s visibility and accessibility as a career hub.

 The $1.95 million project embraces more innovative uses of technology, high-quality, in-person engagement and flexible formats that meet the career and professional needs of students and the recruiting needs of employers.

 The relocation plan stemmed from student feedback that the former location at the edge of campus was not convenient, easy to locate or welcoming.